drone/docs/content/extensions/configuration.md

 - /extend/config/jsonnet
 ---

 You can use a configuration extension to override the process of fetching the configuration file (e.g. .drone.yml).
-This can be used to return default or global configurations for projects where none exists. _For other use cases you should consider using a [conversion]({{< relref "conversion.md" >}}) extension_.
+This can be used to return default or global configurations for projects where none exists, or even generate configurations on-the-fly. _For other use cases you should consider using a [conversion]({{< relref "conversion.md" >}}) extension_.

 # Configuration